Friday, January 3, 2014

 But the one sunrise I have never captured is the first one of the year.
 At the Punta Sur on Isla Mujeres is the Cliff of Dawn, the eastern-most point in all of Mexico.
 This is the first location in Mexico to be touched by the morning sun.

-Many New Year’s Eve revelers dressed in their party clothes and fancy shoes will trek to the tip of the island to toast the sunrise on January 1st before heading for home.
-Making their way from the parking lot, along gravel pathways, and down several flights of stairs carved into the sand and coral cliffs this is a pilgrimage of renewal.
+Many New Year’s Eve revellers dressed in their party clothes and fancy shoes will trek to the tip of the island to toast the sunrise on January 1st before heading for home.
+Making their way from the parking lot, along gravel pathways, and down several flights of stairs carved into the sand and coral cliffs, this is a pilgrimage of renewal.

 It’s a way of celebrating that all is well in their world as they begin another year.

-This year on New Year’s Eve the weather was perfect, clear skies and gentle breezes.
-We admired the diamond bright stars scattered overhead, contrasting with the velvety blackness of the night.
-Around eleven-thirty in the evening we and a few friends walked into Centro to join the celebrations.
+This year on New Year’s Eve, the weather was perfect, with clear skies and gentle breezes.
+We admired the diamond-bright stars scattered overhead, contrasting with the velvety blackness of the night.
+Around eleven-thirty in the evening and a few friends walked into Centro to join the celebrations.

-We arrived as the midnight fireworks began cascading from the roof the Palacio Municipal (City Hall) on to the celebrants.
-Heads tilted back to admire the show no one seems to notice the burning embers and falling debris. "¡Feliz año nuevo!"
+We arrived as the midnight fireworks began cascading from the roof of the Palacio Municipal (City Hall) onto the celebrants.
+Heads tilted back to admire the show, no one seems to notice the burning embers and falling debris. "¡Feliz año nuevo!"
 It’s time to party and celebrate until dawn!

-We slowly circulated around the mob of party-goes, stopping to hug, and kiss, and wish Happy New Year to hundreds of island friends.
+We slowly circulated around the mob of party-goers, stopping to hug, kiss, and wish Happy New Year to hundreds of island friends.
 The live band pounded out a thumping salsa rhythm.
 People swayed, shuffled and boogied to the beat.
 It’s an infectious sound that will blast the downtown core until dawn.
 No one expects to sleep.
-A little closer to the eastern sea-walk the food vendor’s stalls are jammed with hungry patrons.
-Kids shriek with laughter running in gangs of six or seven between tables and parents.
+A little closer to the eastern seawalk, the food vendor’s stalls are jammed with hungry patrons.
+Kids shriek with laughter, running in gangs of six or seven between tables and parents.

-Some are in possession of handheld fireworks; an invitation to disaster.
-A huddle of five small boys has gathered, scheming to set off their fire crackers near the Port-a-Potties (baños).
-They giggle and cast furtive glances over a shoulder, checking for a disapproving parent.
-A nearby policeman cocks an eyebrow and the boys disappear to create mischief elsewhere.
+Some have handheld fireworks, an invitation to disaster.
+A huddle of five small boys has gathered, scheming to set off their firecrackers near the Port-a-Potties (baños).
+They giggle and cast furtive glances over their shoulders, checking for a disapproving parent.
+A nearby policeman cocks an eyebrow, and the boys disappear to create mischief elsewhere.

-As we walk the narrow streets past the Navy base towards home we occasionally catch a glimpse of a private dinner party.
-Champagne, and food, and laughter.
+As we walk the narrow streets past the Navy base towards home, we occasionally catch a glimpse of a private dinner party.
+Champagne, food, and laughter.

 I casually wonder if they are celebrating the tradition of the twelve grapes.

-Sporadically during the night we were woken by the popping of nearby fireworks - neighbours in the colonias who were determined to celebrate all night.
-Around dawn we hear an increase in traffic passing our house as some of the celebrants find their way home.
-By eight in the morning the traffic has all but ceased, and the streets will remain quiet until early in the afternoon.
+Sporadically during the night, we were woken by the popping of nearby fireworks - neighbours in the colonias who were determined to celebrate all night.
+Around dawn, we hear an increase in traffic passing our house as some of the celebrants find their way home.
+By eight in the morning, the traffic has all but ceased, and the streets will remain quiet until early in the afternoon.
 Many stores and restaurants are closed for the day.
-There are few employees able to work after an all-night celebration.
+There are a few employees able to work after an all-night celebration.

 Best wishes for a wonderful 2014